MaryIsbell/Editing/natturnerdocumentingsouth.md

 behind one of the company, who brought her back, and after showing her the mangled body of her lifeless husband, she was told to get down and lay by his side, where she was shot dead.
-I then started for Mr. Jacob Williams, where the family were murdered\--Here we found a young man named Drury, who had come on business with Mr. Williams\--he was pursued, overtaken and shot.
-Mrs. Vaughan was the next place we visited\--and after murdering the family here, I determined on starting for Jerusalem\-- Our number amounted now to fifty or sixty, all mounted and armed with guns, axes, swords and clubs\--On reaching Mr. James W.
+I then started for Mr. Jacob Williams, where the family were murdered--Here we found a young man named Drury, who had come on business with Mr. Williams--he was pursued, overtaken and shot.
+Mrs. Vaughan was the next place we visited--and after murdering the family here, I determined on starting for Jerusalem-- Our number amounted now to fifty or sixty, all mounted and armed with guns, axes, swords and clubs--On reaching Mr. James W.
-Parkers\' gate, immediately on the road leading to Jerusalem, and about three miles distant, it was proposed to me to call there, but I objected, as I knew he was gone to Jerusalem, and my object was to reach there as soon as possible; but some of the men having relations at Mr.
+Parkers' gate, immediately on the road leading to Jerusalem, and about three miles distant, it was proposed to me to call there, but I objected, as I knew he was gone to Jerusalem, and my object was to reach there as soon as possible; but some of the men having relations at Mr.
-Parker\'s it was agreed that they might call and get his people.
+Parker's it was agreed that they might call and get his people.
 I remained at the gate on the road, with seven or eight; the others going across the field to the house, about half a mile off.
-After waiting some time for them, I became impatient, and started to the house for them, and on our return we were met by a party of white men, who had pursued our blood-stained track, and who had fired on those at the gate, and dispersed them, which I new nothing of, not having been at that time rejoined by any of them\--Immediately on discovering the whites, I ordered my men to halt and form, as they appeared to be alarmed\--The white men, eighteen in number, approached us in about one hundred yards, when one of them fired, (this was against the positive orders of Captain Alexander P. Peete, who commanded, and who had directed the men to
+After waiting some time for them, I became impatient, and started to the house for them, and on our return we were met by a party of white men, who had pursued our blood-stained track, and who had fired on those at the gate, and dispersed them, which I new nothing of, not having been at that time rejoined by any of them--Immediately on discovering the whites, I ordered my men to halt and form, as they appeared to be alarmed--The white men, eighteen in number, approached us in about one hundred yards, when one of them fired, (this was against the positive orders of Captain Alexander P. Peete, who commanded, and who had directed the men to